jayktaylor/mw-discord/README.md

 - **MediaWiki 1.31+**

 ## Configuration
-- `$wgDiscordWebhookURL` - String or array containing webhook URLs
+- `$wgDiscordWebhookURL` - A string or array containing webhook URLs

+### Optional

+- `$wgDiscordNoBots` - Do not send notifications that are triggered by a bot account - default: `true`
+- `$wgDiscordNoMinor` - Do not send notifications that are for minor edits - default: `false`
+- `$wgDiscordNoNull` - Do not send notifications for null edits - default: `true`

+## Hooks used
+- `PageContentSaveComplete` - New edits to pages and page creations
+- `ArticleDeleteComplete` - Page deletions